Ning-D/Drone_BD_ControlArea/README.md

 # Drone_BD_ControlArea

-This repository presents a novel method for estimating control area probability maps in doubles badminton, utilizing a unique dataset of top-view and back-view drone videos from badminton matches.
+This repository presents a novel method for estimating control area probability maps in doubles badminton, utilizing a unique dataset of top-view and back-view drone videos from badminton doubles matches.
 This dataset is ideally suited for projects in sports analytics, motion tracking, and computer vision applications.

 Ding, Ning, et al. ["Estimation of control area in badminton doubles with pose information from top and back view drone videos."](https://doi.org/10.1007/s11042-023-16362-1) *Multimedia Tools and Applications* (2023).